stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 you can try everything we explained above, including kernel parameters, route tables and iptables rules.

 What is the `userland-proxy` option?
 It's an alternative way to publish ports. when its value is `true`, Docker will start a proxy listening on published ports and redirect the traffic to the desired container.
-For example, for the `nginx` container above, it will listen on 0.0.0.0:8080 and redirect the traffic to 192.168.15.2:80.
-Setting `userland-proxy` to `false` triggers some bugs and compatibility issues in older kernels so Docker keep the default option to be `true`.
+For example, for the `nginx` container above, it will listen on 0.0.0.0:8080 and redirect the traffic to 172.17.0.2:80 (Docker uses the IP address range 172.17.0.0/24 by default).
+Setting `userland-proxy` to `false` triggers some bugs and compatibility issues in older kernels so Docker keeps the default option to be `true`.
 You can see the discussion in [this issue](https://github.com/moby/moby/issues/14856).
-The iptables rules are slightly different than what we described above since we are describing an iptables-only approach.
+When the value is `true`, the iptables rules are slightly different than what we shown above since we are describing an iptables-only approach.